Neferure: Life

 Neferure is depicted on a stela from Serabit el-Khadim in the Sinai dated to year 11.
 The stela shows Senenmut and Neferure.
 The year is given at the top of the stela, but no mention is made of the name of the pharaoh.

 Since Neferure is depicted in her mother's funeral temple, there are some authors who believe that Neferure was still alive in the first few years of Thutmose III's rule as pharaoh, and that his eldest son, Amenemhat, was her child.
 However, there is no concrete evidence to prove that she outlived her mother into Thutmose III's reign.
 Peter Dorman has argued that a sphinx of a queen dated to the reign of Thutmose III depicts Neferure as a queen.
 There are however no inscriptions that prove or disprove this proposed identification.
 It is not clear if Neferure married her half-brother Thutmose III or not.
 While there are no statues of Thutmose III and Neferure as a brother-sister pair or as husband or wife, this may be a result of Thutmose III's systemic destruction of images and inscriptions relating to Hatshepsut and Neferure.
 Historian Kara Cooney has argued that in Neferure's assumption of the post of God's Wife of Amun and a dramatic increase in political authority thanks to Hatshepsut's kingship had upset the balance of patriarchal power in a drastic way.
-Neferure's presence has been all but obliterated from the material record, however on Egyptologist has attributed a large relief in the Mortuary Temple of Hatshepsut originally depicted Neferure but was later modified to depict Hatshepsut's mother Ahmes.
+Neferure's presence has been all but obliterated from the material record, however one Egyptologist has attributed a large relief in the Mortuary Temple of Hatshepsut originally depicted Neferure but was later modified to depict Hatshepsut's mother Ahmes.